Benefits of student membership

 - carried out with genuine clients, rather than peers from your course, for example

 - in an appropriate setting with appropriate clients.
 Counselling services are an ideal setting as they are likely to assess whether clients are suitable for your level of competence.
-Your training provider should not allow placement hours through private practice or with client groups that have not been pre-assessed as suitable - such as children and young people or those with complex mental health needs.
+If you're accruing some placement hours remotely, these must be with adults only and in an environment suitable for remote delivery.
+You should not be required to undertake placement hours through private practice or with client groups that have not been pre-assessed as suitable - such as children and young people or those with complex mental health needs.

 - assessed (or marked) as an integral part of your training

 - supervised.
-Supervision is important at all stages of seeing clients.
-For trainees, we recommend a ratio of one hour's supervision to eight hours counselling.
+We recommend a ratio of one hour's supervision to eight hours counselling in the same mode of delivery as your placement hours.
 We also recommend you see your supervisor fortnightly.

-Student membership is also available for full or part-time doctoral students.
+Full or part-time doctoral students can apply for student membership.
 Your programme may be taught or self-guided and does not have to include a supervised placement.